Windham Wyndham-Quin, 4th Earl of Dunraven and Mount-Earl

-Background, education and early life
+Early years

-Lord Dunraven was the son of The 3rd Earl of Dunraven and Mount-Earl by his first wife, Florence Augusta Goold, third daughter of Thomas Goold, Master in Chancery.
+Lord Dunraven was born at the family seat, Adare Manor, County Limerick, the only son of The 3rd Earl of Dunraven by his first wife, Florence Augusta Goold, third daughter of Thomas Goold, Master in Chancery.
+His early years were spent at Dunraven Castle, Glamorgan, Wales.
 He was educated at Christ Church, Oxford.
+While part of the Protestant Ascendancy, the Quin (Ó Cuinn) family of Adare descended of Gaelic-Irish nobility as a prominent branch of the Dalcassians; they had several-times married into the Wyndham family, from whence they inherited Dunraven Castle and which members included the Earl of Egremont and Baron Leconfield.

 After serving as a lieutenant in the 1st Life Guards, a cavalry regiment, Dunraven became, at age twenty-six, a war correspondent for the London newspaper The Daily Telegraph.
 He covered the Abyssinian War in Africa.
 In this capacity, he shared a tent with Henry Stanley of The New York Herald.

 Dunraven became a special correspondent for a "big London daily" during the Franco-Prussian War in 1870–71.
 He reported the Siege of Paris, saw the Third Carlist War and war in Turkey, and probably the Russo-Turkish War.
 Dunraven witnessed both the signing of the Treaty of Versailles, which ended the Franco-Prussian War in 1871, and later the signing of the Treaty of Versailles to end the Great War in 1919.